Keto Coconut Flour Bread

 Notes: This is a fabulous alternative to sandwich bread and can be used in any meal.
 Top with coconut oil, butter/ghee, poached eggs, or guacamole!

-Notes: If you want to make this more of a treat, add two tablespoons honey or keto maple syrup, vanilla, and cacao nibs or dark chocolate chips.
+Notes: If you want to make this more of a treat, add two tablespoons keto maple syrup, vanilla, and cacao nibs or dark chocolate chips.
 So good!

 Dr Jockers Comments: